Trump endorses challenger against Georgia elections chief - WTMJ

 “Jody has been a steadfast fighter for conservative Georgia values and is a staunch ally of the America First agenda,” Trump said in a statement that repeated the unsupported allegations of fraud.
 “Unlike the current Georgia Secretary of State, Jody leads out front with integrity.
 I have 100% confidence in Jody to fight for Free, Fair, and Secure Elections in Georgia, in line with our beloved U.S. Constitution.”

-Hice didn’t mention Trump in his announcement but has said previously that he expected the former president’s support.
-Trump has said separately that he also wants to help defeat Georgia Gov. Brian Kemp, another Republican, in 2022.
+In a statement, Raffensperger criticized Hice for supporting Trump’s false fraud claims and likened him to former GOP Sens.
+David Perdue and Kelly Loeffler, who lost twin Senate runoffs in January after supporting Trump’s bid to subvert the election results.

-“Every Georgian, in fact every American, has the right to be outraged by the actions and, simultaneously, the inaction of our Secretary of State,” Hice said in a statement Monday.
+“Few have done more to cynically undermine faith in our election than Jody Hice,” Raffensperger said.
+“We saw in January what Georgia voters will do to candidates who use that rhetoric.”

-The former president has made clear his intentions to target Raffensperger and Kemp, also a Republican, for their parts in ratifying Biden’s victory.
+Hice didn’t mention Trump in his announcement but has said previously that he expected the former president’s support, and he echoed Trump’s rhetoric about Raffensperger.

 Both Kemp and Raffensperger have said they were simply following the state’s election law and fulfilling their required duties.